-The importance of creating high quality content for getting visibility online is growing by the day.
-Creation of engaging, informative, and conversion oriented content has rapidly evolved as a key to success in digital marketing.
+The importance of creating high-quality content for getting visibility online is growing by the day.
+The creation of engaging, informative, and conversion-oriented content has rapidly evolved as a key to success in digital marketing.
 It can boost traffic to websites and is a great tool for collecting leads.
 Unfortunately, there is a common misconception that creating any type of content is enough to reap benefits from content marketing.
-This cause them to make major content marketing mistakes, which can ruin all their efforts.
+This causes them to make major content marketing mistakes, which can ruin all their efforts.

 Creating content randomly is a major Content Marketing mistake.
-It takes time, and lots of efforts to be successful in Content Marketing
+It takes time and lots of effort to be successful in Content Marketing.

 The following are some of the very common and major common content marketing mistakes that can ruin your efforts: